flant/addon-operator/README.md

 <a href="https://t.me/kubeoperator"><img src="https://img.shields.io/badge/telegram-RU%20chat-179cde.svg?logo=telegram" alt="Telegram chat RU"/></a>
 </p>

 **Addon-operator** combines Helm charts with hooks and values storage to transform charts into smart modules that configure themselves and respond to changes in the cluster.
+It is a sister project for [shell-operator](https://github.com/flant/shell-operator) and is actively used in [Deckhouse Kubernetes Platform](https://github.com/deckhouse/deckhouse) to implement its modules.

 **Contents**